jeaunrg/django-template/README.md

 ```bash
 python ./mysite/manage.py runserver
 ```
-or if you want to reset presets:
+if you want to reset presets before launching the server, use this command:
 ```bash
 python ./mysite/manage.py runserver --reset
 ```